mrashidse/confirmPopup/README.md

 # confirmPopup
-Get rid of old confirm dialogue and Try to use stylish confirmPopup.
+It is jQuery plugin which gives you a customizable confirm dialogue with support for changing confirmation message and many more.